Garmelon/PFERD/CONFIG.md

 ## The `auth:*` sections

 Sections whose names start with `auth:` are used to configure authenticators.
-An authenticator provides login credentials to one or more crawlers.
+An authenticator provides a username and a password to one or more crawlers.

 Authenticators work similar to crawlers: A section represents an authenticator instance, whose name is the rest of the section name.
 The type is specified by